ai-versum/ai-versum/README.md

 * 🤖 OpenAI support for chat streaming and model listing
 * 🤖 Ollama support for chat streaming and model listing
+* 🤖 Anthropic support for chat streaming and model listing
 * 🤖 Vertex AI and Gemini support for chat streaming and model listing
 * 🖼️ Image generation through Dall-e
 * 💻 Code Syntax Highlighting: Enjoy enhanced code readability with our syntax highlighting feature.